-These breathing techniques take the subjects past their fears: unconscious (stress of birth) and conscious: fear of heights or speed… As these techniques untie psychological knots, the subjects feel better, relieved of stress after practice.
+These breathing techniques take the subjects past their fears: unconscious (stress of birth) and conscious: fear of heights or speed… As these techniques untie psychological knots, the subjects feel better and relieved of stress after practice.

 Many therapists use one of these methods as, if the procedure is followed correctly, results are produced quickly and systematically.
-For a therapy, about ten sessions have to be practiced.
-Sessions last for one hour up to one hour and a half and are practiced in a group.
-These therapies are classified as short because of the small number of sessions necessary.
+For one therapy, about ten sessions have to be practiced.
+And these sessions last for one hour up to one hour and a half and are practiced in a group.
+So, these therapies are classified as short because of the small number of sessions necessary.

 But the effects after practice sessions can have grave consequences on a psychological level if they are associated with rhythmic thinking which, as we have seen, is an amplifier of mental processes.
 These techniques are very unsettling.